shapeshifter/shapeshifter-specification/docs/general-description/validate-phase.md

 The essence of broadcasting the same request to all AGRs is that the requested deviation is the same for each AGR, relative to its own baseline.
 Decreasing power consumption is thereby equivalent to increasing power production and vice versa.

-The distribution of the FlexRequest message is limited to AGRs which are registered via the CRO (see Section 2.3).
+The distribution of the FlexRequest message is limited to AGRs which are registered via the CRO (see [Plan phase](plan-phase.md)).
-The information on direction, amount and available capacity is provided in specific data structures that are part of the FlexRequest message (see Section 4.2.1).
+The information on direction, amount and available capacity is provided in specific data structures that are part of the FlexRequest message (see [Power](../message-descriptions/message-catalog/power.md)).

 For the procurement of flexibility by the DSOs, USEF specifies the following rules: